How Heating Has and Will Change

 • Not scalable for populated areas, because burning wood can be more polluting than coal, and if you can’t replace the trees fast enough, it’s also not renewable

-• Burning wood produces CO2, CO and particulate smoke
+• Burning wood produces CO2, CO, and particulate smoke

 • Uninsulated buildings meant energy radiating inside the house would conduct through the building envelope.